Bruised and broken ribs are nothing to sneeze at. In fact, they can be painful.

-“You should see a doctor if you have shortness of breath, if the pain is severe enough to interfere with daily living or if it limits your job or physical activities,” said Dr. Thomas Hunt, a Marshfield Clinic Health System urgent care physician.
+“You should see a doctor if you have shortness of breath, if the pain is severe enough to interfere with daily living or if it limits your job or physical activities,” said Dr. Bonnie Samuelson, urgent care physician at Marshfield Clinic Health System.

 Indicators of severe trauma

 The fracture location and damage to several ribs triggers doctors to investigate vital organs.
 “Multiple rib fractures indicate high-force impact.
 We check for punctured lungs, bleeding or bruising,” Samuelson said.
 “These injuries require more intensive monitoring or possibly hospitalization.”

 Fracture of your lower left ribs could lead to injury to the spleen, while if your lower right ribs are broken, there’s concern for the liver.
 Lower posterior rib trauma flags kidney damage.

 “Injury to rib number one specifically indicates severe trauma, which is associated with other internal life-threatening injuries—brain, spine, heart, lungs and pelvis,” Samuelson said.